Yes, the final trip to Middle Earth is turgid and predictable, but it’s impossible for me to hate on this movie and series too much.

 Bilbo Baggins: I’m not asking you to allow it, Gandalf.

-Thorin’s tightassery with Erebor’s wealth is indeed weird and irrational.
-Granted, he’s a stubborn fuck who is pissed about the indignities he and his homeboys suffered in their period of exile.
-The film is unfortunately trying to chalk it up to an obsession with wealth itself.
-It’s shoveling the old “money is the root of all evil” fallacy rather than looking at unprovoked violence as the ultimate evil.
+Thorin’s tightassery with Erebor’s wealth is indeed irrational.
+Granted, he’s a stubborn bastard who is pissed about the indignities he and his homeboys suffered in their period of exile.
+Covetousness does indeed have its downside, but flogging the old materialism fallacy is a little too convenient in an age where socialism is regaining purchase in the mind of the youth.

-The most poisonous stuff comes when it’s time to go to war.
+The most interesting stuff comes when it’s time to go to war.
 Fantasy gets off easy when it comes to rationalizing violence because the bad guys are so obviously bad.
-The underlying motivations deserve scrutiny because they map to current events.
-When the chips are down, what does Thorin do to stoke the bloodlust?
+The underlying motivations deserve scrutiny because Jackson gets away with a full throated nationalism that would be scorned if seen as just white people.
+When the chips are down, what does Thorin do to stoke the troops?
 He invokes the blood connection to Durin and loyalty to the homeland!
 Erebor über alles, my dudes!
+Jackson inadvertently makes alt-right dwarves the sympathetic heroes.

 The titular battle is actually waged over a contract dispute.
 Why Thorin didn’t just help the survivors from Laketown after Smaug had decimated the place boggles the imagination.
 Conversely, Thranduil’s quest for some ancient necklace seems wildly arbitrary yet strangely characteristic for a head of State.

-Ironically, the destruction of Laketown makes a very powerful case for anarchy.
-Though the argument for liberty certainly does not rest on disaster, the citizens of Laketown were helping one another in the absence of government authority and coordination.
+Ironically, the destruction of Laketown brings out the best in the citizenry.
+The citizens of Laketown were helping one another in the absence of government authority and coordination.
+FEMA was not necessary.
 The moral reprobate was the Master of Laketown!
 He was the greedy fuck who absconded with the town treasury and was solely concerned with saving his own sorry ass.

-The interracial love story between Tauriel and Kili felt forced and overwrought.
-It was ultimately an unnecessary tragedy.
-Instead of trusting their own individual instincts, they chose nationalism and deference to authority and each suffered.
+The interracial love story between Tauriel and Kili felt like a forced and overwrought sop to multiculturalism.
+Instead of trusting their own individual instincts, they deferred to tradition and suffered.
+Jackson obviously wants you to see the downside of traditional norms and as a wedge of division.

 It’s flawed, but entertaining enough.
 It suffers by not really having much more to say above and beyond what the LOTR series already said really well.
-So Jackson feels like he’s just coasting.
+Jackson feels like he’s coasting.

 That said, Jackson clearly loves this material and it’s hard to gripe too much about such a towering achievement.
 It’s hard to imagine that anyone else could have brought this to life with as much vigor and passion.